Trimming Carbs: Unveiling the Low-Carb Lifestyle

 What is Considered Low-Carb?

 Low-carb diets have gained popularity in recent years as a way to shed unwanted pounds and improve overall health.
 But what exactly is considered low-carb?
-In this article, we will explore the concept of low-carb diets, what foods are typically included, and the potential benefits of following a low-carb eating plan.
+In this article, we will explore the concept of low-carb diets, what foods are typically included, and the benefits of following a low-carb eating plan.

 The Basics of Low-Carb Diets